kanitw/kanitw.github.io/_posts/2008-06-06-cuphotocd.md

 ---
 {% include JB/setup %}

-An compilation of pictures by Chulalongkorn University from the annual soccer game between Chulalongkorn and Thammasat, the two oldest universities in Thailand.
+Every year, the Chulalongkorn University Photography Club documents the annual soccer game between Chulalongkorn and Thammasat, the two oldest universities in Thailand.
+I contributed the graphic design to the memorial DVD in 2008.